atosorigin/rtc-jenkins-linker/README.md

 This plugin bridges the gap between Jenkins and RTC.
 By adding the functionality to associate RTC Ticket with Jenkins builds and vice versa.

 ## How to build

 You can build the plugin with gradle task jpi.

+You'll need to place the (extracted) RTC Plain Java API JARs in `lib` beforehand, see README there.

 ```
 gradle clean jpi